JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 Since environments are managed and updated independently from each other, “dependency hell” is significantly alleviated in Pkg3.
-If you want to use the latest and greatest `DataFrames` in a new project but you’re stuck on an older version in a different project, that's no problem – since they have separate environments they can just use different versions, which are both installed at the same time in different locations on your system.
+If you want to use the latest and greatest `DataFrames` in a new project but you’re stuck on an older version in a different project, that’s no problem – since they have separate environments they can just use different versions, which are both installed at the same time in different locations on your system.
 The location of each package version is canonical, so when environments use the same versions of